 Step 2.
 Select Restore Point

+At the Virtual Machines step of the wizard, select a restore point that will be used to restore the selected Azure VM.
 By default, Veeam Backup for Microsoft Azure uses the most recent valid restore point.
-However, you can restore the Azure VM to an earlier state.
+However, you can restore the Azure VM data to an earlier state.

-If you select a restore point stored in an archive repository and the same restore point is also available in a standard repository, Veeam Backup for Microsoft Azure will display the confirmation window.
-To proceed, choose whether you want to use the archived or standard restore point to perform the restore operation.
+If you select a restore point stored in an archive repository and the same restore point is also available in a regular repository, Veeam Backup for Microsoft Azure will display the confirmation window where you must choose whether you want to use the archived or regular restore point to perform the restore operation.

-To select a restore point for an Azure VM, do the following:
+To select a restore point, do the following:

-- In the Select Restore Point window, select the necessary restore point and click Select.
+- In the Specify restore point window, select the necessary restore point and click Apply.

 To help you choose a restore point, Veeam Backup for Microsoft Azure provides the following information on each available restore point: